On this section, access to

 Note: The remuneration from the investments is recorded as financial revenue.

 To manage its treasury, the Group’s market risk management policy is designed to mitigate the capital, the liquidity and the counterparty risks.

 Hence, most of the financial investments are made in monetary instruments (fixed-rate time deposits, term accounts, retail certificates of deposit or interest-bearing demand deposits).

 - dealing only with leading counterparties according to correlated country risks;

 - setting exposure limits by counterparty;

 - using a monthly reporting procedure to track the concentration of counterparty risk and the credit quality of the various counterparties (based on their credit ratings).

-The majority of the Group’s available cash is managed under a centralized cash management scheme.
-This organization helps reduce the Group’s risk exposure through centralized, periodic monitoring.
+The majority of the Group’s available cash is managed under a centralized cash-management scheme enabling to reduce the Group’s risk exposure thanks to a centralized and regular monitoring.